goodluckoguzie/Problem-Solving-for-Computing/README.md

     python train.py
     ```

-2. The script will look for your folder, detect your face in the images, and learn your features.
+2. The script will look for your folder, learn your facial features using DeepFace, and save them.
 3. When finished, it will save a file named `encodings.pkl` and display a success message.

 ### Step 3: Test Recognition